ASSESSMENT POLICY

 Assessment in MYP

-Formative Assessment : These are continuous assessment that may or may not be informed in advance and may or may not be based on the IB assessment criteria.
-These are conducted to provide students feedback on their current understanding and help them identify areas for improvements along with their development of ATL skills.
-With the feedback the students plan their course of action, prepare for summative assessment and
+These are continuous assessments that may or may not be informed in advance and may or may not be based on the IB assessment criteria.
+These are conducted to provide students with feedback on their current understanding and help them identify areas for improvement along with their development of ATL skills.
+With the feedback, students plan their course of action and prepare for summative assessments.

-Summative Assessment: These are conducted at the end of every unit and are based on IB provided subject specific criteria.
+Summative assessments are conducted at the end of every unit and are based on IB-provided subject-specific criteria.
 All strands of each criterion are assessed at least twice in a year.
-To keep the process transparent and authentic, the task specific clarifications for each level band are given to students in advance.
+To keep the process transparent and authentic, task-specific clarifications for each level band are given to students in advance.

 Feedback is provided to students by highlighting the achievement descriptors.

 In case a student misses an assessment, another chance may be given at the discretion of the program coordinator based on the reason for the same.
-No chance is given in case of uninformed leave.
-Medical certificate must be produced by the parent in case of any medical situations.
+No chance is given in the case of uninformed leave.
+A medical certificate must be produced by the parent in case of any medical situations.

 For MYP 5, a set of Mock assessments shall be conducted before the eAssessment.